Who We Are

 She received her early training through Maryland Ballet Theatre and Georgetown School of Ballet.
 Michelle is a Cum Laude graduate of Towson University in Dance Performance and Choreography and has been certified through the National Academy of Sports Medicine as a personal trainer.

 Later in life, Michelle studied ballet pedagogy through Mark Mejia and Linda Kintz, from Kintz-Mejia Academy of Ballet.
+She has received a certification through The Classical Dance Alliance, and had the wonderful opportunity to study at the Paris Opera Ballet.

 Michelle has been the Academy Director for Metropolitan Ballet Theatre - a non- profit arts organization, and on faculty with The Washington School of Ballet, Maryland Youth Ballet, and Joy of Motion.